Swiss Food specialties

 The traditional Swiss barley soup.

-Temperatures below 10° C are ideal for winter barley to thrive, and it can be cultivated at higher altitudes.
+Temperatures below 10° C (50° F) are ideal for winter barley to thrive, and it can be cultivated at higher altitudes.
 Therefore it’s not surprising that this dish has been popular and historically important to get through the cold winter months in the mountains.

 Originated in the canton of Graubunden, there is a large variety of recipes.